 Redding Bicycle Accident Lawyer

 Anyone who has ever been involved in a bicycle accident in Redding knows that it can result in serious injuries.
 Those injuries can be much more severe when the accident was caused by a negligent motorist.
-In 2017, 23 bicyclists were either killed or injured in the city, according to the California Office of Traffic Safety.
+According to the California Office of Traffic Safety, in 2017, 23 bicyclists were either killed or injured in the city.
 However, when a motorist wasn’t following the rules of the road and causes an injury to a bicycle rider, the injured person may place a personal injury claim to recover damages.

 There are several common reasons bicycle accidents occur.
 The vast majority are caused by driver error.
 Let’s look at several types of mistakes motorists make that lead to a bicycle accident: